jfasch/jfasch-home/trainings/log/index.rst

 C++: A Thorough Overview (2024-06-03)
 -------------------------------------

-Four days around C++, at a company near Salzburg.
+Four days around C++, at a company in Upper Austria.
 Booked via my partner `IT-Visions <https://www.it-visions.at>`__.

 (:doc:`More ... <detail/2024-06-03--C++/index>`)